Real Costs of Driving Without Insurance Explained

 There are also indirect costs to consider:

-If you want an extra layer of protection against uninsured drivers (and why it’s common in high-uninsured areas), see uninsured vs. underinsured motorist coverage.
+If you want an extra layer of protection against uninsured drivers (and why it’s common in higher-uninsured areas), see uninsured vs. underinsured motorist coverage.

 If you have already been stopped or cited for driving without insurance, it is important not to ignore the situation.
 Acting quickly can limit long-term damage to your finances and driving record.
 Here are practical steps to consider: